HKultalahti/Bioinformatics_portfolio/Kruskal-Wallis/Readme.md

-# Kruskal-Wallis
+# 📊 ANOVA & Kruskal-Wallis

-Welcome!
-Here I explain what Kruskal-Wallis statistical is, what it is used for and give an example of how to do it with my own scritps from my master's thesis.

-**As my thesis is not publically available** I am going to have to make a disclaimer here.
+Here I demonstrate my skills with statistical analysis methods ANOVA and Kruskal-Wallis.
+This example (including R scripts) is for demonstration purposes only.
+The theme and variables are from my master's thesis "Muurahaisten RNA-viruskirjon kartoitus" (Mapping of the ant RNA virome).

 ____
-**DISCLAIMER:** The data used in this example is not real or scientifically accurate.
-The numerical values in the data are completely randomized to protect the actual results and conclusions of my thesis.
-To conclude, these results are based on fictional data and hence the results and conclusions presented here are fictional and should not be considered as scientifically accurate.
+❕**DISCLAIMER:** As my thesis and its results is not publically available, I have randomized my data.
+The numerical variables in the data are completely randomized to protect the actual results and conclusions of my thesis.
+To conclude, these results are based on fictional data and hence the results and conclusions presented here should not be considered cientifically accurate.❕
 ____

-## What is Kruskal-Wallis?

 ## Kruskal-Wallis vs ANOVA